-Legal Challenges to State and Local Programs.
-There have been numerous recent challenges to state and local programs involving public-private school choice.
-Most recently, the U.S. Supreme Court ruled that the school voucher program in Cleveland, Ohio, in which publicly funded school vouchers may be used to pay for the attendance of disadvantaged children at religiously affiliated schools, is not in violation of the Establishment Clause of the First Amendment to the Constitution, in instances where parents themselves have the opportunity of selecting from among options that also include public and private secular schools.
+On June 27, 2002, the U.S. Supreme Court ruled in Zelman v.
+Simmons-Harris (2002 U.S. LEXIS 4885) that the school voucher program in Cleveland, Ohio, in which publicly funded school vouchers may be used to pay for the attendance of disadvantaged children at religiously affiliated schools, is not in violation of the Establishment Clause of the First Amendment to the Constitution, in instances where parents themselves have the opportunity of selecting from among options that also include public and private secular schools.
 This decision overturns a lower court ruling which found the Cleveland voucher program unconstitutional.